clearlinux/clear-linux-documentation/source/vm-virtualbox.rst

 Using VirtualBox
 ################

-This section explains how to run Clear Linux inside a `VirtualBox`_ environment.
+This section explains how to run Clear Linux OS for Intel® Architecture inside a `VirtualBox`_* environment.

 Download VirtualBox
 ===================

-VirtualBox is a hypervisor supported by *Oracle**.
+VirtualBox is a hypervisor supported by Oracle.
 You can download it from the `official VirtualBox website`_ and select the operating system you are using.

-Download **version 5.0 or greater** to ensure support for the :abbr:`AVX (Advanced Vector Extensions)` needed to run Clear Linux.
+Download **version 5.0 or greater** to ensure support for the :abbr:`AVX (Advanced Vector Extensions)` needed to run Clear Linux OS for Intel Architecture.

 Create a virtual machine in VirtualBox
 ======================================

 #.
-Download the `latest`_ live version of Clear Linux (clear-XXXX-live.img.xz)
+Download the `latest`_ live version (clear-XXXX-live.img.xz)
    from https://download.clearlinux.org/image/.

 #.
 Decompress the downloaded image.
 Uncompressed image size is ~ **5GB**.